nrwl/nx/docs/nx-cloud/tutorial/circle.md

 This change makes our CI pipeline configuration more maintainable.
 For a small repository, this might be good enough, but after a little bit of growth this approach will cause your CI times to become unmanageable.

-Nx comes with a dedicated ["affected" command](/nx-cloud/features/affected) to help with that by only running tasks for projects that were touched in a given PR.
+Nx comes with a dedicated ["affected" command](/nx-cloud/features/affected) to help with that by only running tasks for projects that were affected by the changes in a given PR.

 ```{% command="nx affected -t build" %}
     ✔  nx run shared-product-types:build (404ms)